nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/06_Onderon/08_Onderon.md

 - Atton
-  - What do you know of the GenoHaradan?
+  - What do you know of the GenoHaradan? `CUT CONTENT`
   - Did something happen on Dxun?
 You seem a little calmer than normal. `-> if Dxun`

+- /// head to nar shaddaa
+- Greeda -> not yet
+  - I wanted to talk to you about establishing trade routes.
+- Docks -> Mandalorians
+  - You prefer being an out of work mercenary to returning to the glory of the Mandalorians? `a_influence_inc(2, 2)`
+- MAND
+  - Do you know anything about this world?

+- Dantooine
+- Essok Mand
+  - You control Canderous to fight against him
+  - {After Mandalore wins the fight}Any other takers? `a_influence_inc(2, 2)`
+- MAND
+  - Do you know anything about this world?

 [< Previous Page](07_Onderon.md) |